Dullone/image-carousel/README.md

 Javascript and jquery

-	Flips any number of images or sizes though images of different hieghts will experience clipping; window size set in css.
-Dynamically parases through images in the HTML code inside the images div.
-Gets image width and adds it to the flipper.
+	Flips any number of images with varying sizes.
+Images of differing heights will experience clipping.
+Change window size in css to fix.
+Dynamically parases through images in the HTML code within the images div.
+Checks image width and adds it to the flipper.